-Kefir can be made out of water, milk and coconut water.
-It is good for the immune system, kills candida, and heals IBS.
-There are two types of Kefir starters: one feeding of fructose and glucose used for water Kefir and the other one for milk Kefir.
-Milk Kefir is similar to yogurt, with a sour taste and a more liquid consistency.
+Kefir can be made out of water, milk or coconut water.
+It is good for the immune system, kills candida and heals IBS.
+There are two types of Kefir starters: One feeding of fructose and glucose used for water Kefir, and the other one for milk Kefir.
+Milk Kefir is similar to yogurt, with a sour taste and a more liquid-y consistency.
 You can buy your milk Kefir in many stores.
-I recommend brands using whole organic grass fed milk.
+I recommend brands using whole organic grass-fed milk.

 Water Kefir is harder to find.
 You can buy your starter kit online and some markets in New York city sell them.
 For an easier option, Kevita is a good brand for water Kefir in organic stores.

-This fermented tea is delicious as well as good for the belly.
-It helps to lose weight, detoxing the body as well as increasing energy.
+This fermented tea is delicious and also good for the belly.
+It helps to lose weight, detoxes the body and increases your energy levels.
 I choose a less processed, organic one with a low sugar content.

 My husband, a cocktail lover and barman extraordinaire, became passionate about pickling veggies and marrying savors and herbs.
 The base is half-vinegar, half-water.
 Add herbs and chopped veggies.
 Let it sit in the fridge overnight.
-The next morning, it is ready to consume!
+It’s ready to consume the very next morning!

 His favorite recipes are beets with white rice vinegar, lemon zest and mint, radishes with red wine vinegar and thyme, and red carrots with lemon balm and ginger.

-You probably know what yogurt is!
-Have you ever considered making your own with raw whole milk?
+You probably already know what yogurt is!
+But have you ever considered making your own with raw whole milk?

-Just warm your milk to 110 degrees Fahrenheit and add 3 spoonfuls of an organic yogurt of your choice.
+Just warm your milk to 110 degrees Fahrenheit and add three spoonfuls of an organic yogurt of your choice.
 Store your yogurt in sterilized jars.

 Remember to have fun and eat a wide variety of food to diversify the types of good bacteria.